garrandall/popular-music-data/tracks/sittin--on-chrome-masta-ace-incorporated.md

 So jet like Delta, I'm Fly like the Nun
 My mental state's, more Great than the Lakes
 I'm Superior, it's Erie how I breaks
-Niggaz down, with the sound as I shine
+Niggas down, with the sound as I shine
 One time, and the chrome is the mind